-- 01 Continuing students web registration opens for Spring - 11 ILP/IRP due to faculty - 14 Last day to receive financial aid documentation for Fall awards to be processed - Dec.
-23-Jan.
-03 Winter Recess - 31 New students accepted for Spring may register
+- 01 Continuing students web registration opens for Spring - 10 ILP/IRP/ARP due to faculty - 15 Last day for Financial Aid Office to receive documentation for Fall awards to be processed - Dec.
+22-Jan.
+03 Winter Recess no classes - New students accepted for Spring may register 30